 When I’m not implementing the latest comp plan, GTM strategy or process improvements for a software company I enjoy riding my motorcycle.
 I used to ride when I was in high school and college but put it on hold for some number of years while the kids were young.
 It wasn’t until I took a job in Silicon Valley that it emerged as a viable commuting alternative for the 120 mile round trip from my home in El Cerrito.
 There are HOV lanes which allow motorcycles on most of the routes between home and SV.
 California also allows motorcycles to navigate between cars (called lane splitting) when in congested traffic.
 I bought a BMW K1200LT; a very large touring bike because of its comfort and protection from the elements.

 I remember thinking that 1,000 miles on a motorcycle would be a daunting task but the challenge was irresistible!
 I spent weeks planning my first 1,000 mile ride with 2 long rest stops at family’s homes along the way.
-Since then I have been successful in several IBA certified rides: Canada to Mexico in 24 hours, San Diego to Jacksonville, FL and back to San Diego in 100 hours, and the most difficult was two 1,500 mile days in a row (3,000 miles in 48 hours), called a back to back Bun Burner Gold.
+Since then I have been successful in several IBA certified rides: Canada to Mexico in 24 hours, San Diego to Jacksonville, FL and back to San Diego in under 100 hours, and the most difficult was two 1,500 mile days in a row (3,000 miles in 48 hours), called a Bun Burner 3000 Gold.
 I call it crazy brutal.

 Please enjoy the photos of a few of my exploits below…